-When the signal's instantaneous amplitude exceeds the opening threshold, the gate is opened.
-The time it takes until the gate is fully open can be set with the attack control.
+The gate opens when the signal's instantaneous amplitude exceeds the opening threshold.
+The time it takes to reach maximum volume can be set with the attack control.
 As soon as the signal's RMS power level drops below the closing threshold, the gate closes.
-This takes a fixed time of 20 ms; closed gate attenuation is 60 dB.
+It takes a fixed time of 20 ms to reach the full attenuation of 60 dB.

-To cope with powerline hum as often present in signals from electric guitars, a notch filter can be activated by setting the mains frequency control to a non-zero value.
+To cope with powerline hum as often present in signals from electric guitars, a notch filter can be activated by selecting a non-zero mains frequency.
 The filter will prevent this frequency from contributing to the signal power measurement.
-This allows a low closing threshold setting without mains hum keeping the gate open unduly.
+This allows a lower closing threshold setting without mains hum keeping the gate open unduly.
 The default mains setting is 50 Hz.

 Compressor and saturating limiter

 This compressor has been designed to create natural-sounding sustain for the electric guitar without sacrificing its brightly percussive character.
 However, if you can live with its idiosyncratic nature, it appears to apply well to a variety of other sound sources, and with CompressX2 a stereo version is available as well.